Updated: Dec 22, 2020

 By Paul Timlett.

 On this visit to the Pewsey Downs Nature Reserve the start for my walk would be the car park between Walkers Hill and Knap Hill on the minor road between Alton Barnes and Lockeridge.
-From there I would walk up to the site of the abandoned medieval village of Shaw before continuing to Gopher Wood and Huish Hill where I would descend to Oare and the hamlet of Huish itself before gaining the heights of Pewsey Down once more for the return to the car park via Knap Hill.
+From there I would walk up to the site of the abandoned medieval village of Shaw (hold that thought) before continuing to Gopher Wood and Huish Hill where I would descend to Oare and the hamlet of Huish itself before gaining the heights of Pewsey Down once more for the return to the car park via Knap Hill.
 I had planned to follow a route that I found on the internet, and which I had bookmarked on my phone.
+It promised to deliver me to the location of the Medieval Village of Shaw.
 As ever, as a precaution I carried a map and compass.

 Much of the land in this area forms the Pewsey Downs Natural England Nature Reserve.
 Therefore, within reason and with due regard for livestock and fence lines, there is open access so it is not necessary to stick doggedly to paths.
 Nevertheless as a precaution I wore my Natural England Volunteer fleece in case I was challenged!
 The whole area is a maze of footpaths, bridleways, and byways.
 It is criss-crossed by the Long Distance Walkers Association (“LDWA”) trails of the Mid Wilts Way, Tan Hill Way, White Horse Way and Wansdyke Path of which there is little evidence on the ground or on the map.
 I never once saw a sign for the Tan Hill Way even though it seems I spent some time on it.
 As for the Wansdyke Path, don’t expect this to necessarily follow the Wansdyke which we all know and love.